-Property managers, who oversee the operation of commercial, industrial or residential real estate, are required by most states to hold either a property management license or a realtor license because part of their responsibilities involve collecting rent, negotiating leases and listing properties.
-There are a couple of exceptions; Idaho and Maine do not require a realtor license and the State of Washington only requires a property manager to be licensed if they don’t own the property they are managing.
+Property managers, who oversee the operation of commercial, industrial or residential real estate, are required by most states to hold either a property management license or a real estate agent license because part of their responsibilities involve collecting rent, negotiating leases and listing properties.
+There are a couple of exceptions; Idaho and Maine do not require a real estate agent license and the State of Washington only requires a property manager to be licensed if they don't own the property they are managing.
 Managers of federally subsidized public housing are required to be certified.

 Real Estate Licensing and Education Options

 Every state has a website that will allow you to log on and read licensing requirements and find approved educational programs in your area.
 These institutions may include an online class or traditional classroom training.
 Almost every community college—and many four-year colleges and universities—offer courses in real estate.